Tom Henry: Mayoralty

+Despite initially claiming that his fourth term would be his last, Henry launched his fourth reelection campaign on June 22, 2022, running against long-term Republican city council member Tom Didier.
+Henry was re-elected to a fifth term on November 7, 2023, in a close contest, becoming the first mayor of Fort Wayne to be elected to five terms.
+His fifth term also made him the longest-serving mayor of Fort Wayne.
+On March 22, 2024, Henry joined the Alpha Phi Alpha fraternity, the MLK Jr. Club, Creative Sign Resources and Public Works Division leaders to unveil two new plaques installed on the Dr. Martin Luther King, Jr. Memorial Bridge, facing southbound traffic.

 Personal life

+Prior to his mayorship, Henry served as president and CEO of the Gallant Group, an insurance agency specializing in healthcare consulting.

 Henry married Cindy Kocks in 1975.
-They have two children and, as of 2009, two grandchildren.
-Henry and his family are Catholics and members of the Most Precious Blood Catholic Church.
+They had two children and, as of 2009, two grandchildren.
+Henry and his family are Catholic and members of the Most Precious Blood Catholic Church.
+Cindy Henry died of cancer in 2024.

+Legal issues

-Henry was involved in a motor vehicle accident on October 8th, 2022 in which he was attempting to exit a roundabout too quickly and sideswiped another motorist.
-At the time of the accident, he was driving a 2019 Chevrolet Impala, which is owned by the City of Fort Wayne.
-Subsequently, he was arrested for OWI on October 9, 2022, and pleaded guilty, resulting in him having his license suspended for 90 days and not being allowed to drink or own alcohol for a year.
+Henry was involved in a motor vehicle crash on October 8, 2022, in which he was attempting to exit a roundabout too quickly and sideswiped another motorist.
+At the time of the accident, he was driving a city-owned car.
+He was arrested the next day for having operated a vehicle while intoxicated, and pleaded guilty, resulting in him having his license suspended for 90 days and not being allowed to drink or own alcohol for a year.
 Henry had a blood alcohol content of 0.152% at the time of the investigation, resulting in a second charge of BAC over .15% which was dropped in the plea deal.

+Death

+During a February 26, 2024 press conference, Henry announced that he had been diagnosed with late-stage stomach cancer and that the cancer had spread to his lymph nodes and other organs in his body, meaning that his prognosis was not good.
+Despite the terminal cancer, he stated that he was planning to continue his duties as mayor.
+He died four weeks later, on March 28, at the age of 72.